russell/fairy-slipper-migration/api_doc/telemetry/v2-tags.rst

    Gets information for API and storage capabilities.

-   The Telemetry service enables you to store samples, events,and alarm definitions in supported database back ends.
-The ``capabilities`` resource enables you to list thecapabilities that a database supports.
+   The Telemetry service enables you to store samples, events, and alarm definitions in supported database back ends.
+The ``capabilities`` resource enables you to list the capabilities that a database supports.

-   The ``capabilities`` resource returns a flatteneddictionary of capability properties, each with an associatedboolean value.
-A value of ``true`` indicates that thecorresponding capability is available in the back end.
+   The ``capabilities`` resource returns a flattened dictionary of capability properties, each with an associated boolean value.
+A value of ``true`` indicates that the corresponding capability is available in the back end.

-   Optionally, you can configure separate database back ends forsamples, events, and alarm definitions.
-The ``capabilities`` response body shows a value of ``true`` to indicate that the samples, events, or alarmdefinitions database is ready to use in a production environment.
+   Optionally, you can configure separate database back ends for samples, events, and alarm definitions.
+The ``capabilities`` response body shows a value of ``true`` to indicate that the samples, events, or alarm definitions database is ready to use in a production environment.